Suggested Training for Clinical Research Coordinators

 Last revised:

-The CTSI Training team conducts regular, in-person training courses for Clinical Research Coordinators (CRCs) of all levels.
-In particular, new CRCs are strongly encouraged to sign up for CRC Foundations, which are courses focused on basic knowledge beneficial for new staff as they start their clinical research career at UCSF.
-Please visit the CRC Training webpage for course information and schedules.
+The Clinical Trials Operations (CTO) Training team conducts regular, in-person training courses for Clinical Research Coordinators (CRCs) of all levels.
+In particular, new CRCs are strongly encouraged to sign up for CTO Foundations, which are courses focused on basic knowledge beneficial for new staff as they start their clinical research career at UCSF.
+Please visit the CTO Training webpage for course information and schedules.
 Register via the UC Learning Center.

-This educational resource is designed for both new and experienced Clinical Research Coordinators, and other clinical research staff at UCSF who are seeking training resources, including written material, classes and computer based learning modules.
+This educational resource is designed for both new and experienced CRCs, and other clinical research staff at UCSF who are seeking training resources, including written material, classes and computer based learning modules.

 Please review the recently posted Clinical Research Coordinator (CRC) Job Series.